 ARDS can be caused by many things, including:

 - An infection in the blood (sepsis).
-This is the most common cause of ARDS.footnote 1

 - A serious injury to the head or chest, or severe bleeding caused by an injury.